 - Confirm that the swap partition is gone and no swap area remains active.

-The absence of a swap-typed partition in lsblk output and an empty swapon --show output confirm that the swap partition has been fully removed.
+The absence of a swap entry in /etc/fstab and an empty swapon --show for the loop device confirm that the swap partition has been fully removed.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.